-Churches Fire is supporting all businesses with free online fire safety training for staff.
+Churches Fire & Security is supporting all businesses with free online fire safety training for staff.

 A working fire alarm system alerts those in the building to the presence of a fire.
 However when the premises unattended or temporarily closed, the alarm can go unheard.
 With a fire alarm monitoring system in place, an alert can be automatically sent to the fire and rescue services via an alarm receiving centre (ARC).